Cao-Research-Group/CoIrNiRhRu-211steps-ADR-2026/README.txt

 (i) "MMC-source_code" directory: source code for MMC simulations;

-(ii) "training-structures-POSCAR" directory: all training structures in VASP-compatible format (.vasp/POSCAR) for  clean and *N-adsorbed slabs;
+(ii) "training-structures" directory: all training structures in VASP-compatible format (.vasp/POSCAR) for  clean and *N-adsorbed slabs;

 (iii) "vasp_input" directory: the VASP INCAR input file, and PRECALC file for KPOINTS generation;